-Schools must ensure that all staff, volunteers and gap-year students are informed about the requirements and implications of "Abuse of Trust." and that the GDST/ATB extends the requirements of staff behaviour and the consequences of non-compliance with these procedures to include inappropriate relationships with 6th formers who are 18 or over 18 years old.
+Schools must ensure that all staff, volunteers and gap-year students are informed about the requirements and implications of "Abuse of Trust." and that the GDST/ATB extends the requirements of staff behaviour and the consequences of non-compliance with these procedures to include inappropriate relationships with 6th formers who are 18 years old.